While the site hopefully addresses this, I wanted to take a minute to point out some unique features of this program and the city of Saint Louis.

 We are very well supported by the Division of Emergency Medicine

-Our Division Chief is incredibly supportive of the section and our vision. ome of the best evidence is that we may have the best offices of anyone in the Department and the freedom we’ve been given to expand the services we provide.
+EM Administration is incredibly supportive of the division and our vision.
+Some of the best evidence is that we may have the best offices of anyone in the Department and the freedom we’ve been given to expand the services we provide.
 Administration is also incredibly helpful in scheduling the fellow so that shifts do not interfere with learning.
-He is willing to set up a fixed schedule for you, or if you’d prefer, to just block out the times when you can’t work.
+They are willing to set up a fixed schedule for you, or if you’d prefer, to just block out the times when you can’t work.
 Any overtime is paid directly to you.
 Fellows will also have the opportunity to serve as physicians at Blue’s and Cardinals Games and work with the Urban Search and Rescue Team.

 Financially well supported

 It is true that you will have to work shifts.
-However, don’t think that is a bad thing, especially for those coming directly from residency.
-Your hours are capped. in addition, you will be given the opportunity to work with residents and students for the majority of your shifts.
-All fellows get to go to 2 conferences a year (NACCT and ACMT ASM)
+However, don’t think of this as a bad thing, especially for those coming directly from residency.
+Your hours are capped.
+Additionally, you will be given the opportunity to work with residents and students.
+All fellows get to go to 2 conferences a year (NACCT and ACMT ASM).

 Non-traditional ways to use toxicology